plundaahl/tiny-fsm/README.md

 ## How Do I Use It?
 The basic process of using TinyFSM is as follows:

-1. Create a object of type `MachineBlueprint`, parameterized with the names of your states.
+1. Create a object of type `IBlueprint`, parameterized with the names of your states.
-2. Describe your states by adding StateComponents to each of your states.
+2. Describe your states by adding Aspects to each of your states.
 3. Create a new `Machine` object.
-4. Use your `Machine` to run your `MachineBlueprint`.
+4. Use your `Machine` to run your `IBlueprint`.

 ```javascript
 const button: HTMLElement = document.getElementById('button');